Cheapest AI Video Tools for 60-Second Ads (Real Cost Per Second)

 4. Runway Gen-4 Turbo – Premium Look, Carefully Rationed

-Runway’s Gen-3 / Gen-4 models sit at the higher-end of the market, but the Turbo tiers can still be used strategically inside a 60-second ad if you limit them to your most important shots.
+Runway’s Gen-4 models sit at the higher end of the market, but the Turbo tiers can still make sense inside a 60-second ad when reserved for the most important shots.

 Strengths

-• Very strong realism and camera motion, especially in newer models.
+• Strong realism and camera motion, especially in Gen-4 Turbo.

-• Flexible plans that let you buy more credits when you genuinely need them.
+• Flexible plans that allow top-ups when genuinely needed.

 When Runway makes sense for “cheap” ads